pradosh058/Trie-insertion-and-search/README.md

-Code to insert and searching in trie.
+Code for insert and searching in trie.